raythx98/leetcode-archive/py3/README copy.md

 set >= other # whether every element in other is in the set. set > other # proper supserset, set >= other and set != other.

-union(*others)
 set | other | ...
-Return a new set with elements from the set and all others.
+union(*others) # Return a new set with elements from the set and all others.

-Changed in version 2.6: Accepts multiple input iterables.

-intersection(*others)
 set & other & ...
-Return a new set with elements common to the set and all others.
+intersection(*others) # Return a new set with elements common to the set and all others.

-Changed in version 2.6: Accepts multiple input iterables.

-difference(*others)
 set - other - ...
-Return a new set with elements in the set that are not in the others.
+difference(*others) # Return a new set with elements in the set that are not in the others.

-Changed in version 2.6: Accepts multiple input iterables.

-symmetric_difference(other)
 set ^ other
-Return a new set with elements in either the set or other but not both.
+symmetric_difference(other) # Return a new set with elements in either the set or other but not both.

-copy()
-Return a shallow copy of the set.

-add(elem)
-Add element elem to the set.

-remove(elem)
-Remove element elem from the set.
-Raises KeyError if elem is not contained in the set.

-discard(elem)
-Remove element elem from the set if it is present.

-pop()
-Remove and return an arbitrary element from the set.
-Raises KeyError if the set is empty.

-clear()
-Remove all elements from the set.
 ```

 ### Common Data Structures